2026 EditionUltimate Toolkit

 Template 4: Internal Linking (Pillar + Cluster Map)

 Internal linking is one of the biggest advantages of using a repeatable system.
 It helps Google discover content faster, understand page relationships, and build topical authority without relying on external backlinks.
+This is the foundation of our internal linking template.

 Pillar + cluster structure